 The gcp:projects/iAMAuditConfig:IAMAuditConfig resource, part of the Pulumi GCP provider, configures audit logging for GCP services at the project level.
-It controls which operations are logged and which members are exempted.
-This guide focuses on three capabilities: enabling audit logs across all services, configuring log types, and exempting specific members.
+It controls which operations are logged and which members are exempted from logging.
+This guide focuses on enabling audit logging across all services.

-This resource is authoritative for a given service.
-It cannot be used alongside gcp.projects.IAMPolicy (they will conflict), but it can coexist with IAMBinding and IAMMember.
-The examples are intentionally small.
-Combine them with your own project configuration and log sink setup.
+This resource is one of four IAM resources for managing project-level permissions and audit configuration.
+It cannot be used alongside IAMPolicy, which manages the entire IAM policy authoritatively.
+The example is intentionally small.
+Combine it with your own project configuration and log sink setup.

 Enable audit logging for all services

-Compliance teams need visibility into administrative actions and data access across GCP services to track who did what and when.
+Compliance and security teams need visibility into administrative actions and data access across GCP projects to track who did what, when, and where.

 import * as pulumi from "@pulumi/pulumi";